VSKarthikT/react/Notes.md

 useEffect replaces componentDidMount, componentDidUpdate, and componentWillUnmount with a unified syntax.
 Always include cleanup logic to prevent memory leaks.
 Functional components with useEffect are more concise and flexible than class-based lifecycle methods.

+Single responsibility principle ? how it is testbale and miantainbale modular fashion resuable

+Why custom HOOKS?
+HOOKS are like custom utility functions how to optimize JS file size smaller bundling in parcel when and where to make smaller bundles codespliting, Chunking? dynamic bundling